Signed in as:

 Tutoring is offered on a weekly basis throughout the school year and is also available during the summer months as needed.
 All Deaf, Hard of Hearing, and CODA students are welcome to participate.

-For enrollment or additional information, please contact Karen.
+For enrollment or additional information, please contact Isabella.

 Learning Is For Everyone

-The LIFE program is a mentorship program, where the students are paired up with adult mentors.
-The mentors meet with the students at least once a month, sometimes more.
-During the sessions, the students learn how to navigate the world along side their Deaf/hh mentor.
-The sessions include life skills, social development, and advocacy skills.
-The goal is for the students to gradually take on more and more responsibilities, until they are ready to become mentors for another group of students.
+The LIFE Program is a mentorship initiative in which students are paired with adult Deaf or hard of hearing mentors.
+Mentors meet with students at least once a month, and often more frequently.
+During these sessions, students learn how to navigate the world alongside their mentors.
+Topics include life skills, social development, and self-advocacy.
+The goal of the program is for students to gradually take on increasing responsibility, building confidence and independence, until they are prepared to become mentors for future participants.

 The Middle School Robotics Club at FCD partners with the NTID Regional STEM Center to bring exciting, hands-on robotics opportunities to our students.
 Club members design, build, and program robots while developing critical thinking, problem-solving, and teamwork skills.